 - Involve your veterinarian to make sure your cat loses weight in a safe and healthy manner.
 Together you can design a program with weight loss goals, make sure the weight is coming off at an appropriate rate, and ensure that all of your kitty’s nutritional requirements are being met.

 - During your veterinary visit, discuss the type and amount of food your cat is eating.

 - Be sure to tell your veterinarian about treats your cat receives.
 Don’t forget those little crumbs from your dinner plate counts, too.

 - There are many different types of foods that can create a healthier diet for your cat, including special prescription diets.
 You and your veterinarian can discuss and figure out which works best for you both.

-- In multiple cat households, often one cat will steal food from the other cats.
+- In multiple cat households, often one cat steals food from the other cats.
 This makes it difficult for you to regulate what your cat eats.
 Different strategies can be used such as controlled meal feeding in separate areas, or putting food where only one cat can access it.
-There are even devices you can buy that will only allow a specified cat to access the food based on an I.D. collar or microchip!
-Discuss the specifics of your situation during your veterinary visit to come up with creative solutions that will work in your home.
+There are even devices you can buy that only allow a specified cat to access the food based on an I.D. collar or microchip!
+Discuss the specifics of your situation during your veterinary visit to come up with creative solutions for your home.

 Treats & Rewards